GeorginaCarlisle/take-control-frontend-app/README.md

 ### Code

-[Code Institute](https://codeinstitute.net/) - "Moments" learning materials were followed during the initial set-up of this project, installing dependencies, setting up routing, deploying to Heroku and connecting to the backend API.
-The "Moments" walkthrough was also used as an example project on which this project is based.
+[Code Institute](https://codeinstitute.net/) - The "Moments" walkthrough was used as an example project on which this project is based.
+The "Moments" learning materials were specifically followed, adjusting to the needs of this project when:

+- installing dependencies
+- setting up routing
+- deploying to Heroku
+- connecting to the backend API
+- setting up authentication pages: sign up and sign in

 The following specific code was copied from the "Moments" walkthrough: